StudfarmStudios/assaultwing/docs/steam-deploy.md

 # The Steam deployment of Assault Wing

-There are 2 scripts to help working with Steam:
+There are 2 scripts to work with Steam builds:
-- `scripts/build.sh` to get builds for local testing of steam features
+- The `scripts/build.sh` sets up builds for local development of the Steam features.
-- `scripts/steam_build.sh` for uploading official builds to Steam
+- The `scripts/steam_build.sh` builds and uploads official builds to Steam.

-The `scripts/build.sh` exists mainly as a documentation and to help with copying necessary files for Steam testing.
+The `scripts/build.sh` basically just copies some necessary files for Steam testing to the target folders of development builds.

 NOTE: Currently the build scripts on Windows expect to be run in the WSL2 environment.

 NOTE: Run the scripts without parameters to get further help on the possible options

-Here are some examples:
+Here are some examples of using the scripts:

 ```bash
 # Incremental debug build on windows
 ./scripts/build.sh windows_wsl2 debug

 # Clean debug build on Linux
 ./scripts/build.sh linux debug clean

 # Incremental debug build on Linux
 ./scripts/build.sh linux debug

 # On Windows perform a clean debug Windows only build of AssaultWing and stop before uploading to steam
 ./scripts/steam_build.sh windows_wsl2 windows assault_wing debug skip_steam

 # On Windows perform a clean debug build for both apps and all platforms
 ./scripts/steam_build.sh windows_wsl2 all all debug

 # On Linux perform a clean debug build uploaded to Steam for both apps and all platforms
 ./scripts/steam_build.sh linux all all debug

 # On Mac perform an incremenetal debug build for both apps and all platforms, but stop before uploading to steam
 ./scripts/steam_build.sh mac all all debug skip_clean_and_steam

 # On Linux do a clean debug build of the dedicated server for Linux uploaded to Steam
 ./scripts/build.sh linux linux dedicated_server debug
 ```